kks32/phd-thesis-template/README.md

         \RequirePackage[small,bf,figurename=Fig.,labelsep=space,tableposition=top]{caption}

+*   Uncomment the following lines in `preamble.tex` to force a figure to be displayed in a particular location.
+Use `H` when including graphics.
+Note `H` instead of `h`.

+		\usepackage{float}
+		\restylefloat{figure}

 *   Bibliography with Author-Year Citation in `preamble.tex`:

         \RequirePackage[round, sort, numbers, authoryear]{natbib}

+*   Line spacing for the entire document can be specified in `preamble.tex`.
+Uncomment the line spacing you prefer. e.g.,
+		\onehalfspacing
 ### Nomenclature Definition

 * To use nomenclature in your chapters: